It looks like you're located in Australia.

 I knew buying a shirt would not improve my life.
 It wouldn’t take away the stress of childcare musical chairs or missed deadlines or what we would eat for dinner.
 I knew it, except—especially if it was a really pretty shirt—sometimes it did sort of help.

 It was fleeting.
 It was expensive.
-And in the long run, it took me further away from my goals.
+And in the long run, it took me further away from my financial goals.
+It was classic impulse spending, a short-term fix with long-term consequences.
 But in that moment, in that glorious card-swiping, tissue-paper-rustling moment, I felt in control of my chaos.

 I wish I could tell you a super dramatic tale of love and loss and victory over hard-fought double-digit credit card debt, but my story isn’t nearly that sexy.